 “A” or better vs. below single “A”; and

-ii. outlook – stable vs. uncertain.
+ii) outlook – stable

 – well-known, general purpose vs. special purpose, independent authority;

 issuance – regular borrower vs. new or infrequent borrower; and

-iii. market awareness – active secondary market vs. little
+iii) market awareness – active secondary market vs. little

 rates – stable; predicable vs. volatile;

 – strong investor demand, good liquidity vs. oversold, heavy supply; and

-iii. changes in law – none vs. recent or anticipated
+iii) changes in law – none vs. recent or anticipated

 but only if it is determined that a public offering through either a competitive

 Allocation of Bonds